If you live in an urban area in the US, you should be lucky enough to have access to a clean drinking water supply.

 Multiple Options to Choose From

 There are so many types of water filters to choose from, depending on the contaminants you want to remove or the outcome you want to achieve.
 There are under-sink filters, faucet drinking water filters, showerhead chlorine filters, emergency preparedness filters, whole-house filters, and much more.
-There’s a water purification solution for all budgets and requirements.
+There’s a water treatment solution for all budgets and requirements.

 Bottled Water Quality

 If you drink bottled water because you prefer the taste, switching to a water filter is worth doing.
-Filtering water gives it the same quality and taste as bottled water, from the convenience of your own household.
+Filtering water often gives it the same quality and taste as bottled water, from the convenience of your own household.
 Bottled water can produce a lot of plastic waste, and switching to filtering can mean you’re doing your bit for the environment.

 Disadvantages With Water Filtration